State and Local Climate and Energy Program

 - Purchasing green power through renewable energy certificates (RECs) – also known as green tags, green energy certificates, or tradable renewable certificates – that represent the technology and environmental attributes of electricity generated from renewable resources.

 - Purchasing renewable energy from an electric utility through a green pricing or green marketing program, where buyers pay a small premium in exchange for electricity generated locally from green power resources.

 Environmental and economic benefits of adding renewable energy to a state portfolio can include:

-- Generating energy that produces no anthropogenic greenhouse gas emissions and reduces some types of air pollution
+- Generating energy that produces no greenhouse gas emissions from fossil fuels and reduces some types of air pollution

 - Diversifying energy supply and reducing dependence on imported fuels